BehrTheDon/BehrDice/README.md

     ensure BehrDice
     ```

-4. **Provide Dice Textures**
+4. **Change Dice Textures**

+    Default dice pictures are provided, but here is how to add your own images.
     Place your custom `dice1.png` through `dice6.png` in `stream/roll_dice.ytd`.
-    You can use OpenIV or Texture Toolkit to pack these PNGs into a `.ytd`.
+    You can use OpenIV or Texture Toolkit to pack these PNGs into `roll_dice.ytd`.
+    Check the `BehrDice/stream` folder for the default PNGs and YTD

 5. **Configure Framework & Inventory**